JaswanthProjects/Handwritten-Digit-Recognition/README.md

-# MNIST Handwritten Digit Recognition with k-Nearest Neighbors (k-NN)
+# MNIST Handwritten Digit Recognition with k-NN

 This repository contains a Python script that demonstrates the process of training and evaluating a k-Nearest Neighbors (k-NN) classifier on the MNIST dataset for handwritten digit recognition.